Origin of the Species

 I like telling the (100% true) story of crafting my first sci-fi novellas on my mother’s 1950s manual Underwood typewriter.

 I upgraded from the Powermac G3 to a tricked-out G4 tower — complete with “must have” features like the ability to burn CDs and DVDs.
 Ah, the old days, when Blockbuster was still a thing.
+I moved to a Macbook circa 2008 and, more recently, Macbook Air.

-I moved to Macbook circa 2008 and, more recently, Macbook Air.
-And let me be clear — I don’t “miss” the manual typewiter keys jamming into a hopeless knot, or white-out, or the Underwood’s taunting refusal to realign properly after correcting a mistake, or fading ink ribbons, or …
+And let me be clear.
+I don’t “miss” the manual typewiter’s keys jamming into a hopeless knot.
+Or white-out.
+Or the typewriter’s taunting refusal to realign properly after correcting a mistake.

 Memories of my mom’s Underwood remind me of thirteen-year-old Deven, who spent hours and hours reading speculative fiction, followed by hours and hours writing speculative fiction.